tonypioneer/Trust-Indicator/README.md

 Our team will also maintain an open and flexible attitude.
 As the project progresses, we are ready to make adjustments and optimizations based on real-world conditions.
 We deeply understand that project development is an ongoing iterative process, not a one-time task.

-In the [future work document](), we have listed a continuous feature roadmap for accomplishing the future objectives.
+In the [future work document](), we have listed a continuous feature roadmap for accomplishing future objectives.
 These functionalities represent our team's vision and mission, serving as the guiding direction and goals for our progress.

 During the implementation of these features, we will also prioritize team cohesion and effective communication.
 We will actively explore new solutions and ideas, conducting experiments and testing to ensure the stability and reliability of the functionalities.
 Additionally, we will focus on enhancing the user experience to ensure our product truly meets the needs of our users.
 ## Acknowledgements
-We would like to express our gratitude to all those who helped us during the completing of this project.
+We would like to express our gratitude to all those who helped us during the completion of this project.

-My deepest gratitude goes first and foremost to teaching team (Elena Williams & Charles Gretton) and client (Sabrina Caldwell).
-The teacher team provides a platform for us to communicate with customers in a timely manner and provide feedback and help to our requirements.
+My deepest gratitude goes first and foremost to the teaching team (Elena Williams & Charles Gretton) and client (Sabrina Caldwell).
+The teacher team provides a platform for us to communicate with customers in a timely manner and provide feedback and help with our requirements.
 Meanwhile, clients who play a vital role in the design of the project put forward a lot of instructive advice and useful suggestions for us.

 We are also deeply indebted to those who use our web app and fill out the questionnaire.
 It was because of the bugs they found and the constructive comments they provided that the project came to a successful end.